-Bethany C. Meyers is the founder of be.come, a workout designed to make you feel good from the inside out.
-She previously worked at SLT as a megaformer instructor and director of training.
-In the wellness community, she's known for her inclusive approach to fitness powered by her own experience with body positivity.
-With be.come, Bethany's mission is to bring an empowering workout to her audience that celebrates movement rather than a singular focus on physical change.
+Bethany C. Meyers is the founder of the be.come project, a workout designed to make you feel good from the inside out.
+They previously worked at SLT as a megaformer instructor and director of training.
+In the wellness community, they're known for their inclusive approach to fitness powered by their own experience and the rhetoric used to characterize our bodies (including body positivity and body neutrality).
+With the be.come project, Meyers' mission is to bring an empowering workout to their audience that celebrates movement rather than a singular focus on physical change.

 What is your wellness philosophy?